Despite frozen expectations, Vacationland abides year-round.

 Or, layer up and head outside—don’t be surprised to see locals doing the same.
 Even in the bitter cold, getting outside in nature helps invigorate the body and beat winter blues, and Mainers have some beautiful landscapes to enjoy.
-Marvel the many lighthouses (Goat Island and Nubble Light are nearby), watch out for wildlife (moose, black bears, puffins, and whales), and be fascinated by the gruesome history of Boon Island, visible from Cape Neddick shore.
+Marvel the many lighthouses (Goat Island and Nubble Light are nearby), watch out for wildlife, and be fascinated by the gruesome history of Boon Island, visible from Cape Neddick shore.
 Walk the mile-long Marginal Way along the coast of Ogunquit and watch surfers catching waves in full-body wetsuits.
 From the beach, watch pelicans dive for dinner.
 Scramble around the rocks (be careful!
 It’s slippery!) to see what lives just beneath the waves.

 Looking for a little more drama?
 Get your heart racing as you snowmobile, tube, shoe, sled, or ski (cross-country or downhill) and even dogsled.
 Want the adrenaline without the cold?
 From a coast-facing window (there’s no beating the vistas from the Cliff House), storm-watching has become the hot activity for winter vacationers, providing theatrics that rival those of the old gods.
 Grab some hot chocolate and settle in for the show.